lilcpu/slate/source/index.html.md

 Lifespan is an end-to-end API for subscription management, discovery, and transactions.
 It's infrastructure that enables your cardholders to view, cancel, and add new subscription services frictionlessly within your web and mobile apps.
 You can integrate any feature individually or all together as a bundle.

 The Lifespan API is organized around REST.
-Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
+Our API has predictable resource-oriented URLs, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
 You can use the Lifespan API in test mode, which does not affect live data.

 ![alt text](https://i.imgur.com/oRas4vj.png "Lifespan Layers")